 Alcoholism is a chronic condition, which is why completing a treatment program at an alcohol rehab center is essential to your recovery.
 Because alcohol is physically addictive and can cause life-threatening withdrawal symptoms, an alcohol detox center can ensure that you remain safe and supported during early recovery.

 Alcohol addiction treatment programs can occur in an inpatient or outpatient setting.
 An inpatient alcohol rehab center is residential and provides the highest level of care, making it an excellent choice if you have a co-occurring condition or severe alcoholism.
-Most programs at an inpatient alcohol rehab center last for at least 28 days, while long-term programs can offer treatment for several months.
+Most addiction treatment programs at an inpatient alcohol rehab center last for at least 28 days, while long-term programs can offer treatment for several months.

 An outpatient alcohol rehab center allows you to continue working or attending school during treatment.
 An alcohol rehab center offers both evidence-based and holistic therapies, which provide you with the tools and skills necessary to resist cravings and cope with triggers.